 It’s that time of the year when every salaried class individual starts looking for tax saving alternatives.
 Mutual Fund ELSS scheme is one of these options and the best one available at that.

-What is an ELSS?
+What is an Equity Linked Saving Scheme or ELSS?

-Why is ELSS the best alternative?
+Why is ELSS fund the best alternative?

-Simply put, it gives you the best chance to earn higher returns than any other tax saving alternative, as it is the only pure equity investment vehicle that offers tax benefits.
+Simply put, it gives you the best chance to earn higher returns than any other tax-saving alternative, as it is the only pure equity investment vehicle that offers tax benefits.

-What is the Lock in Period?
+What is the Lock-in Period?

-It comes with a three year lock in period.
-While some call this as a hindrance others tout it as an advantage, given that the other alternatives have a higher locked in period.
+It comes with a three-year lock-in period.
+While some call this as a hindrance others tout it as an advantage, given that the other alternatives have a higher locked-in period.

 We believe, neither is the case.
 Investing in an equity mutual fund is similar to investing in direct stocks.
 You need to invest in an ELSS scheme with a long term horizon of 7-10 years, just like you would invest in stocks.

-For example, take the one of the random fund SBI Magnum Tax Gain fund with the longest history.
+E.g. take one of the random funds SBI Magnum Tax Gain fund with the longest history.
 Over a 24 year period, if you had invested in it for any 3 years, you would have seen positive returns for 78% of the time but over 8% CAGR returns only 55% of times.

 SBI Tax Gain Regular Plan: